 - Reward: Very Large

 - Adventurers are granted a large chunk of experience upon completion of an important quest or story event.
-Considering the amount of time and effort one would have to do to complete such an objective, this often grants the most Experience.
+Considering the amount of time and effort one would have to do to complete such an objective, the best time to grant enough experience to give levels would be after a great effort.

 - When Adventurers have engaged in combat, they are granted experience relative to the difficulty and outcome of that battle.
 Adventurers will often earn the most experience by surviving or defeating all opponents in a combat scenario.